andyatkinson/andyatkinson.github.io/_posts/2025-05-17-postgres-short-alphanumeric-public-id.md

 In database design, we have natural keys and surrogate keys as options to identify our rows.

 Here we're using a surrogate `integer` type key, we'll call it `id`.
-We'll call this additinal identifier `public_id`, intended more for humans, and still use the `id` `integer` primary key internally, for example for connecting it to foreign key columns on other tables.
+We'll call this additional identifier `public_id`, intended more for humans, and still use the `id` `integer` primary key internally, for example for connecting it to foreign key columns on other tables.

 The `public_id` is short both to minimize space and speed up access, but more so for ease of use by people to read and share the value.